YottaDB/YDBDoc/AdminOpsGuide/integrity.rst

  If multiple processes exhibit the same symptoms, the problem is likely embedded in the database.

 *IF YOU HAVE DISCOVERED THAT A PROCESS WAS DAMAGED*, carefully review all events related to that process leading to the discovery of the problem.
 It may be possible that the process had an elevated priority and was not hanging, but rather was "hogging" system resources.
-It is also possible that the problem is an application loop problem, missed by not performing the steps in `section H3 <./integrity.html#h3-database-access-problems>`_ with enough rigor.
+It is also possible that the problem is an application loop problem, missed by not performing the steps in :ref:`h3-database-access-problems` with enough rigor.

 Check for evidence of any hardware problem that might damage a process.

+.. _q1-restricting-database-access:

 +++++++++++++++++++++++++++++++++
 Q1 - Restricting Database Access